Course and Program Guidelines

 - What institutional and financial support have you received for your work?

-- In 1-2 sentences (each), describe the role of the key individuals involved with delivering and supporting the proposed course and/or program.
+- Describe the role of each key individual involved with delivering and supporting the proposed course and/or program.
 Keep each description to 1-2 sentences.

-- Have you identified partners who will help promising teams commercialize any resulting technologies?
-Describe the "entrepreneurial ecosystem" on your campus and in your community that teams can access (other faculty members, departments, entrepreneurship centers, incubators, colleges, etc.).
-This support may go beyond the proposed course or program, but proposals should demonstrate that support is available for some teams to further develop a path to market.
+- Have you identified partners on campus or beyond who will help promising teams commercialize any resulting technologies?
+Describe the "entrepreneurial ecosystem" on your campus and in your community that teams can access* (other faculty members, departments, entrepreneurship centers, incubators, accelerators, mentors etc.).

-- What are the program development milestones you hope to achieve during the grant period?
-Present in a table format with a timeline.
+- What are the milestones that you hope to achieve during the grant period?

 - How will you evaluate your course/program beyond student evaluations?

 - Will the course or program continue beyond the end of the grant period?
-If so, how will it be funded?
+If so, how do you anticipate that it will be funded?
 Is your program replicable?

-Note: Course and Program grant funds can not cover institutional overhead or faculty salaries, but can provide faculty stipends of up to $5,000 (the $5,000 maxiumum includes any applicable cost of fringe benefits).
+Note: Course and Program grant funds cannot cover institutional overhead but can provide personnel costs of up to $5,000; the $5,000 maximum includes any applicable cost of fringe benefits.

 Letters of support should demonstrate to reviewers that there is ongoing institutional support for your project and/or technical competence and market opportunity in the proposed work.
 Letters can also serve to verify partnerships discussed in your proposal narrative or verify additional funding to complement the proposed budget.
 At least 1 letter is required, up to 3 will be accepted.